overshard/ai-art/README.md

 do ultrawide images with 6 GB of ram at "384x128" or do tall images at "128x384" and so on.
 You do not have to use numbers with a power of 2, "300x100" is also perfectly valid.

-Don't worry about small image sizes, you can scale them up later using a variety of tools.
-I generate all mine at 256x256 and resize them later.

 ## Usage